 Through these media initiatives and his work with public banking, Walt intends to expand understanding and public participation in helping transform the dominant paradigms of public policy that prioritize money and power over people and planet.
 He holds a BA in Philosophy and Geography from Valparaiso University.

-Pam regularly writes about politics, economics, feminism, healthcare and medicine, and immigration for Blog for Arizona, the Tucson Progressive, and the Huffington Post.
-She is co-chair of the Arizona Progressive Democratic Caucus and co-director of Arizonans for a New Economy, the group responsible for getting public banking on that state's legislative agenda.
-Pam is also managing editor for the American Journal of Medicine.
+Pamela Powers Hannley is a representative in the Arizona House of Representatives.
+Her campaign platform included sustainable economic development through public banking.
+Pam is also a progressive activist and a political blogger.
+She regularly writes about politics, economics, feminism, healthcare and medicine, and immigration for Blog for Arizona, the Tucson Progressive, and the Huffington Post.
+She and her husband Jim are co-directors of Arizonans for a New Economy, the group responsible for getting public banking on that state's legislative agenda.
+Pam is the current social media editor and former managing editor for the American Journal of Medicine.
 She has received 15 awards in communication or photography during her career.
 She holds a master’s in public health from The University of Arizona and a bachelors in journalism from The Ohio State University.
 An Amherst, Ohio native, Pam has lived in Tucson, Arizona for more than 30 years.

 An adoption social worker by profession, Nichoe has spent much of her life in environmental, civil rights and economic justice work.
 In 2011, she helped form WeArePeopleHere! whose mission was to seek an antidote to plutocracy.
 In 2012 Nichoe introduced public banking to New Mexico as a means to regaining dignity, hope and economic democracy at the local level.
 She co-organized Banking on New Mexico, which hosted an international public banking symposium in Santa Fe in September 2014.
 Nichoe has served on the Executive committee of that organization, and coordinated the “Brass Tacks Team” which does technical research grounding public banking in facts and data.
 Her efforts, along with others, led the City of Santa Fe to commission a public bank feasibility study in 2015.